RXCodes/CSocket/README.md

 This page only serves as a template / example -- do not use this project to create your own socket.io server!
 Compile your own project using **CSocket**!

-# CSocket Compile Behavior System
+# CSocket Behavior System
 Just like in hyperPad, behaviors have multiple inputs and outputs.
 Once again, you can see them in `framework`.
 It would be impractical to attempt to code it yourself, unless you are experienced.

-- All behaviors return a boolean of if execution was successful.
+- All behaviors return a boolean of if execution was successful. *(returns false when a behavior has failed to execute.)*
 - All behaviors directly don't modify anything, but provide an output which can be used in other behaviors. *(eg. modifying a dictionary THEN storing it into a variable -- this action requires 2 seperate behaviors.)*
 - All behaviors are designed to be crash-proof, so any errors that come by are ignored.